fxinfo24/ProfileScope/README.md

 **Worker Not Processing**
 - Verify Redis is running and `REDIS_URL` is set
 - Check worker service logs in Railway
+- If worker crashes with "ModuleNotFoundError: No module named 'mmap'":
+  - Ensure you're using `--pool=solo` flag in the worker start command
+  - Railway's Python may lack the mmap module needed for prefork multiprocessing
+  - Solo pool is the recommended solution for containerized environments
 - Without worker, tasks run via threading (acceptable for low/medium load)

 For detailed setup instructions, see `docs/setup_guide.md`.